Assets

 Asset Permissions

-By default, all assets are private when you or a group import them into Studio, meaning only you or the group have access to the asset's unique asset ID.
-However, if you want to grant everyone access to the asset ID, you must publish the asset to the Creator Marketplace to make that information public.
+An asset's privacy status determines who has permission to use the asset within their experiences.
+By default, all assets are private when you or your group members import them into Studio.
+If you want to grant everyone access to the asset ID, you must distribute the asset to the Creator Store.

 Asset Moderation